 What are the different types of project management software?

 The project management tool is downloaded as a program to your desktop (or laptop).
 Then you access it from your own device.
-This the “classic” variety of project management software.
+This is the “classic” variety of project management software.
 It has largely been supplanted by web-based apps.

 Multiple users can access the platform to work together.
 Project information is updated in real-time.
 Task, subtask, and chat tools are provided to keep everyone aligned.